Multiscale-Instruments/Gxsm4/README.md

 Install
 apt-get install dconf-editor

 Disable /org/gnome/gxsm4 Splash if running Wayland!
-(Splan window can not be positioned/displayed and freezes gxsm4 at start)
+(Splash window can not be positioned/displayed and freezes gxsm4 at start)

 ```
 WaylandEnable=false